catkrahl/marp-template/README.md

 You can branch this repo as a basis, because you need themes/, img/, fonts/, .vscode/ and their contents for the cate-theme to work.

 ## (Re-)compiling the theme
-The html version of the presentation needs img/ and fonts/ next to it to be displayed correctly.
-The folder themes/ is no longer needed as the style code is embedded in the html file.

 You can use the Python script `compile-sass.py` to compile the theme's style code.
-This is usually only necessary if you changed the scss file or want to use one of the preset flags.
+This is usually only necessary if you changed the scss file or want to change one of the preset flags.

 The script assumes that you have dart-sass installed from the Ubuntu software snap store.